Waste management, disposal and reporting

 - Recyclable materials including glass, aluminium, plastics, concrete/masonry rubble, scrap metal, oils, paints, photocopy/printer cartridges, batteries, whitegoods, tyres, plus others;

-- Re-useable materials including clothes, building materials, unwanted household items including furniture, toys, books etc;
+- Re-useable materials including building materials and unwanted household items including furniture, toys, books etc;

 - General waste materials including household refuse, nappies, treated timber, mixed waste and other non recyclable waste;